osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

   },
   ```

-!!! warning "Warning: Potential errors in container universe jobs"
+!!! warning "Warning: Potential errors in container jobs"
-    The majority of container universe jobs run in the OSPool are run using an unconfined seccomp profile.
+    The majority of container jobs run in the OSPool are run using an unconfined seccomp profile.
 While the above
     syscalls allow Apptainer to start successfully inside of Docker, some user jobs that depend on other syscalls
     may fail inside the container.

 - Disable PID namespaces in Apptainer:
   PID namespaces can be disabled in Apptainer using the `SINGULARITY_DISABLE_PID_NAMESPACES=True`
   environment variable.
-This allows the EP container to run container universe jobs without `--security-opt systempaths=unconfined`
+This allows the EP container to run container jobs without `--security-opt systempaths=unconfined`

 !!! warning "Warning: Reduced isolation between jobs"
-    While the above configuration increases the degree of isolation between the host and the EP container, it decreases security
+    While `SINGULARITY_DISABLE_PID_NAMESPACES=True` increases the degree of isolation between the host and the EP container,
-    between jobs running inside the EP by allowing them to read each other's process trees.
+    it decreases security between jobs running inside the EP by allowing them to read each other's process trees.

-Taken together, a minimally privileged EP container that still supports container universe jobs might look like:
+Taken together, a minimally privileged EP container that still supports container jobs might look like:

 ```hl_lines="3 12"
 docker run -it --rm --user osg  \